AI Threats Statistics

 51% of organizations surveyed focus on recruiting the right talent to manage AI-specific cybersecurity threats.

-66% of education leaders are aware of privacy concerns as an AI cybersecurity risk.
+65% of education leaders are aware of data leakage as an AI cybersecurity risk.

-36% of education institutions responded 'Not that I know of' when asked about AI-generated phishing attempts or misinformation campaigns.
+11% of education institutions reported that AI-generated phishing attempts or misinformation campaigns caused disruption.